tomojitakasu/PocketSDR/doc/algo_desc.md

 - LNAV parity for GPS/QZSS L1 C/A;
 - CRC24Q for CNAV-like messages and several modernized frames;
 - GLONASS CRC16 for modernized strings;
-- convolutional decoding for CNAV and related messages;
+- soft-input convolutional decoding for CNAV and related messages;
 - LDPC decoding for CNAV-2, Galileo CNAV/E6, BeiDou modernized signals, and NavIC L1 SPS where implemented;
 - BCH correction for BeiDou D1/D2 substructures.

+The convolutional decoder, `sdr_decode_LDPC()`, and `sdr_decode_NB_LDPC()`
+accept `uint8_t` soft symbols in the range 0 to 255.
+Hard-decision operation remains available by passing only 0 and 255 values.
+Parity-only, BCH, and CRC validation paths use hard bits derived locally from the soft symbols.

 The decoder does not pass a message to PVT merely because a preamble was found.
 It sets `nav->stat` only after the message passes its parity/CRC/FEC criteria